 The calculated chronic intake rate of 24 pCi/d is used to estimate internal organ dose for workers with no monitoring records.
-The annual dose for the organ of interest should be calculated in the IMBA NIOSH program assuming exposure to a natural uranium mixture.
-The start and end dates for the chronic intake should encompass the period of time the employee worked during the potential exposure period of 8/15/1952 to 03/31/1962.
+The annual dose for the organ of interest should be calculated assuming exposure to a natural uranium mixture.
+The start and end dates for the chronic intake should encompass the period of time the employee worked during the potential exposure period.
+This period would normally be considered to begin with the recovery plant startup in August 1952, and end when uranium recovery operations ceased.
+However, to be claimant favorable, the exposure period is assumed to begin when research on the process began, or about 17 months prior to the recovery plant startup in August 1952.
+Thus, the covered period is assumed to be from March 1, 1951 through March 31, 1962.
 The annual organ doses can then be entered into the NIOSH IREP program as the annual dose due to chronic exposure to alpha radiation using a lognormal distribution with a geometric standard deviation (GSD) of 1.6.

-Considerable variation in the behavior of U_3O_8 has been observed with some studies indicating Absorption Type M and other studies indicating Absorption Type S. The ICRP in Publication 71 recommends the use of Absorption Type M in the absence of specific information (ICRP 1995).
+Considerable variation in the behavior of U3O8 has been observed with some studies indicating Absorption Type M and other studies indicating Absorption Type S. The ICRP in Publication 71 recommends the use of Absorption Type M in the absence of specific information (ICRP 1995).
 The application of Absorption Type M in intake calculations using urinalysis data resulted in a daily intake value consistent with the value estimated from the source term.
-The ICRP Publication 66 (ICRP 1994) default values should be used for the deposition parameters in the IMBA NIOSH program.
+The ICRP Publication 66 (ICRP 1994) default values should be used for the deposition parameters.

-It is interesting to compare the measured uranium air concentrations obtained in the Eidson and Damon (1984) study with the air concentrations calculated for Building 55 from urinalysis data and source term estimates.
-Note that the U_3O_8 production rate at Blockson was significantly lower than the production rates at the uranium mills in the study.
-Production rates at conventional uranium mills average around 4000 pounds of U_3O_8 per day (Eisenbud 1987, US DOE 1997).
-The Blockson process was designed to produce only about 400 pounds of U3O8 per day (Stolz, Jr. 1958), which is only about 10% of the average production capacity of conventional mills.
+While uranium milling is specifically excluded from the statutory definition of "atomic weapons employer facility," it is interesting to compare the measured uranium air concentrations obtained in the Eidson and Damon (1984) study with the air concentrations calculated for Building 55 from urinalysis data and source term estimates.
+Note that the U3O8 production rate at Blockson was significantly lower than the production rates at the uranium mills in the study.
+Production rates at uranium mills average around 4000 pounds of U3O8 per day (Eisenbud 1987, US DOE 1997).
+The Blockson process was designed to produce only about 400 pounds of U3O8 per day (Stolz, Jr. 1958), which is only about 10% of the average production capacity of mills.
 In the uranium mill study, aerosol samples were taken in yellowcake packaging areas before, during, and after drums of yellowcake were filled and sealed.
 Four drums (containing approximately 1000 pounds of yellowcake) were loaded in succession and sealed.
 Powder samples were taken from each before they were sealed and aerosols generated by yellowcake sampling were sampled.
 An additional set of aerosol samples were taken during the drum-sealing step.
-To obtain aerosol samples during the drumloading step, two of the mills loaded more than one drum simultaneously but at different rates.
+To obtain aerosol samples during the drum-loading step, two of the mills loaded more than one drum simultaneously but at different rates.
 Thus, assuming there is a direct relationship between U3O8 production rate and uranium air concentration, it is possible to make a rough comparison.
 Table 3 compares the uranium air concentration in Building 55 to uranium air concentrations measured during the uranium mills study.